Is Public Health a Good Career?

 Are you passionate about advancing equality by making healthcare more accessible to underserved communities?
 Do you love collaborating with others and working on teams?
 Is it important to you to be a part of an exciting, dynamic industry with strong employment prospects and a bright economic outlook?
 Can you envision yourself directing a medical organization, helping to carry out clinical trials, or advising policymakers on disease prevention strategy?
 If you answered yes to those questions, you may be interested in exploring a career in public health.

 Instead of asking whether public health is a good career, you should ask whether it’s a good career for you.
-As we discussed in more detail in our article on the importance of public health in a post-COVID world, the field is expanding rapidly, with 13 percent projected job growth for community health workers from 2019 to 2029 (compared to a national rate of just 4 percent).
+The field is expanding rapidly, with 4 percent projected job growth for community health workers from 2023 to 2033.
+Based on recent data, the healthcare sector looks poised for a strong recovery and a bright future.

-Based on recent data, the healthcare sector looks poised for a strong recovery — and a bright future.
 However, before you decide to enter this field, you should consider the types of skills and educational requirements you will need to meet, which will help you to determine whether you might make a good fit for a public health program.
 Let’s review some examples to help you get started.

 Essential Skills for Public Health Careers

 Public health programs, such as the Master of Public Health (MPH) at National University, tend to attract students from a wide variety of academic and professional backgrounds.
-A career in public health may provide a natural transition for students who are experienced with or interested in disciplines like nursing, civic service, policymaking, or other areas of healthcare, such as mental health services or healthcare promotion and marketing.
+It offers three specializations: A career in public health may provide a natural transition for students who are experienced with or interested in disciplines like nursing, civic service, policymaking, or other areas of healthcare, such as mental health services or healthcare promotion and marketing.
 It’s important to note that public health officials work with groups and communities, such as cities or counties, making public health roles distinct from those of a physician, who focuses on providing individual care.

 Degree and Education Requirements